Top Exhibits at Maine Maritime Museum for Kids

 Children under 6: $6

-Due note: If choosing a boat cruise, the floating docks can be reached via the accessible ramp.
+Accessibility Note: If choosing a boat cruise, the floating docks can be reached via the accessible ramp.
 Strollers will be limited to the main cabin, and on-board restrooms are not wheelchair accessible.

 The Bathroom Low Down: